TITLE Foreman, Meyer Alumni Center

 CLASSIFICATION NUMBER 8734

-IMMEDIATE SUPERVISOR Executive Assistant to the Vice President, serving as Building Manager
+IMMEDIATE SUPERVISOR Executive Assistant IV, serving as Building Manager

 Education: A high school diploma or the equivalent plus completion of a maintenance vocational/technical school or a recognized apprenticeship program in general mechanical maintenance is required.
 However, significant mechanical maintenance experience beyond that required for the position and a demonstrated ability in one of the mechanical trades may be substituted for the required vocational/technical school or apprenticeship.